 In 1998, California voters passed Proposition 10, the ballot initiative that created First 5 commissions in every county in the state to support the healthy development of children from birth through 5 years of age.

 First 5 invests in local programs and systems-change efforts focused on young children and their families.
 One out of every four children in California is a First 5 kid!
 Last year alone, the 58 First 5 county commissions invested over $545 million to improve the lives of 984,302 California children.

-Learn about our five key impact areas by clicking on the links above, and scroll down to check out our media resources!
+Learn about our key impact areas by clicking on the links above, and scroll down to check out media coverage of our 15th anniversary.